Nekroze/drydock/docs/usage.rst

 -----------

-The ``deconstruct`` command is used the same way as the ``construct`` command, however it will remove any thing created by the corrosponding ``construct`` command.
+The ``deconstruct`` command is used the same way as the ``construct`` command, however it will remove any thing created by the corresponding ``construct`` command.

 .. _dind: http://blog.docker.io/2013/09/docker-can-now-run-within-docker/